REITS Singapore Round Up – The Performance of Singapore’s REITs in 2018

 According to the analysis, the overall yield for the Singapore REIT is quite attractive.
 The research puts this rate at an average figure of 6.67% a year.
-Interestingly, the sectors shows strong numbers in other measures like the distribution per unit (DPU) value.
+Interestingly, the sectors show strong numbers in other measures like the distribution per unit (DPU) value.
 As per myinvestingstocks.com, the average DPU for the market for 2018 so far is greater than 7%.
-Since this represents data for the small and mid capitalisation REITs, it implies that the whole market is performing exceptionally.
+Since this represents data for the small and mid-capitalization REITs, it implies that the whole market is performing exceptionally.

 However, in all this murkiness, this article will isolate the best performing REITs and determine how and why they did so well.
 At the same time, this article will endeavour to find out the worst performing entities and unpack why they did so.